Know All About Hybrid Funds - Diversify your Risks

 Hybrid funds help you spread risks over equity and debt

 Hybrid funds – which invest in equity and debt- are increasingly seen as an alternative for investors to diversify risks.
 These funds can assist steady income for investors (from the debt component) and facilitate capital appreciation (from the equity side).
 As such, equity tends to be more volatile than debt; hence, having a mixed exposure is advisable as these assets share a low correlation.
-Let’s now look at few
+Let’s now look at few variants of

 in this article.